Whatsapp Icon

 And in the very early stage when BCG was used to clean up my bladder, and intravesical immunotherapy, it was common to hear people asking me to stay away for fear of pulmonary TB attacking them.

-And with patients on CTRT (chemotherapy c radiation therapy), the myths are even more devastating.
+And with patients on CTRT (chemotherapy and radiation therapy), the myths are even more devastating.
 With MPD (maximum permissible dosage) for minors being near zero, they would stand either touching the distant wall or just outside the entrance ten feet away.
 They believe patients on either teletherapy or brachytherapy are sources of radiation to stay away from.

 All said and done, I felt highly rewarded when the local IMA felicitated us.